‘RHONJ’ Season 10 Preview: Margaret Josephs Attempts To Do Business Without Her Mom

 “She’s abandoned us,” Lexi replies.

 According to Josephs, her mother had been her bookkeeper for the past 15 years before leaving her home in New Jersey and heading to work in the Big Apple.
-Since then, she and her family has barely seen Kiss because she’s supposedly been going out on the town each and every night
+Since then, she and her family have barely seen Kiss because she’s supposedly been going out on the town each and every night

 “She’s like re-living her youth,” Josephs explains.

-As The Inquisitr previously reported, fans were waiting on the edge of their seats for the release of the Real Housewives of New Jersey Season 10 trailer and before the sneak peek was officially shared weeks ago, Andy Cohen revealed to his fans and followers on Twitter that the new episodes were “awesome.”
+As The Inquisitr previously reported, fans were waiting on the edge of their seats for the release of the Real Housewives of New Jersey Season 10 trailer.
+Before the sneak peek was officially shared weeks ago, Andy Cohen revealed to his fans and followers on Twitter that the new episodes were “awesome.”

 In July, amid production on the new episodes, cast member Jennifer Aydin told Hollywood Life that the upcoming season was “crazy.”